jarrodtaylor/SyrinxPreview/src/posts/20150701-how-to-coordinate-like-a-pro-conference-bridges.md

+---
+title: How to Coordinate Like a Pro&#58; Conference Bridges
+description: You should be using a conference call bridge for just about every scheduled call, even if the call is just for two people to connect.
-title: How to coordinate like a pro - Conference bridges
+archive_title: How to coordinate like a pro - Conference bridges

-+++
+---

-# How to coordinate like a pro: Conference bridges
+# How to Coordinate Like a Pro: Conference Bridges

 Some business calls are ad-hoc, and unscheduled.
 Quickly calling someone's cell to ask a timely question, for example.
 Many calls are scheduled, though.
 You should be using a conference call bridge for just about EVERY scheduled call, even if the call is just for two people to connect.
 Why?
 Compare the two approaches: